06/16/21 Update: Mask Ordinance Still in Effect, As Amended, Until June 30

 - Employees of all businesses shall wear a face covering over their mouth and nose when interacting with the public and whenever they are within six feet of a customer or any co-worker who is not a member of the same household.

 - Members of the public entering or queued to enter; remaining in or exiting from, any business, governmental or non-profit owned premises including without limitation any outdoor area where business of any sort is conducted, worksite, workplace, or government building, must wear a face covering, such as a fabric mask, scarf, or bandana over their nose and mouth.
 This requirement shall also apply to persons traveling on public transportation such as Advance Transit buses.
 Policies regarding face coverings in governmental buildings within the geographical boundaries of the City of Lebanon adopted by the governmental entity having jurisdiction over such buildings are hereby recognized by this ordinance and shall control in such buildings.
 Property owners shall have the authority to regulate the requirement to wear masks by any person, while on the premises of their property, by allowing persons to temporarily remove their masks while remaining on the premises when it is practical or becomes necessary to do so based upon the requirements of the services provided.
+In addition, building owners, operators, managers, lessees, employers, businesses and non-profit organizations, as appropriate, shall have the authority to waive masking and social distancing requirements for employees and volunteers who are known to be fully vaccinated against Covid-19 while within the workplace or building space managed by them, provided however that mask requirements shall not be waived for employees and volunteers who are not fully vaccinated or whose vaccination status is unknown or who are interacting in person with members of the public.
+(As amended by City Council on 06/02/2021)

 - Members of the public entering or queued to enter; remaining in or exiting from a restaurant or an establishment serving alcoholic beverages for the purpose of picking up food for take-out or any other purpose must wear a face covering over their mouth and nose.
 Members of the public dining indoors or outdoors at a restaurant may remove face-covering while seated at their table.
 Members of the public must wear a mask when entering, using, or leaving the restroom of a restaurant.